samrebecca/big-data-stack/README.md

 Steps to run our analysis:
 1. Follow the instructions under usage of README.md in big-data-stack to set up the cluster
 2. Run play-alladdons.yml to install mahout and the dataset to the frontend node.
-3. Login to the frontend node and switch to hadoop user.
+3. Copy the script.sh, convert.py, viznew.py and the HealthCare.java to /home/hadoop/ of the frontend node.
-4. Copy the script.sh and the HealthCare.java to /home/hadoop/
+4. Login to the frontend node and switch to hadoop user.
 5. Run script.sh

 # Access